Your friendly guide to moving into & across cities in Europe

 Getting a Belgian Residence Permit

 A Belgian residence permit is a document that is issued to foreigners who wish to legally live in Belgium for more than 3 months.
 It is essential to have one for many administrative processes, such as opening a bank account, applying for social insurance, etc. The process to register in Brussels varies depending on if you are a EU or non-EU citizen.
 Check out this guide for details.
 If you are an asylum seeker and need guidance, it is best to reach out to local organisations.
-Rainbow House hosts more than 30 LGBTQ+ organisations in Brussels, and they will be able to guide you through the process.
+Rainbow Refugee Committee – part of Rainbow House - offer frontline support for refugees and asylym seekers.
+You can learn more about them from their website, or from their Instagram page.

 Opening a bank account